CSE237SP2022/project-passwordmanager-leib-ruby-jake-aaron/README.md

 3. A PasswordStorageSystem should be able to handle upper/lowercase keys when storing/looking up LoginData entries
 4. A PasswordGenerator should be able to gather keywords so that it can generate themed passwords
 5. A PasswordStorageSystem should be able to handle multiple passwords for the same website, using username to differentiate
+6. A shell script should check if the compiled class files already exist so it does not recompile all the code every time the program is run

 At the end of this iteration, everything we have implemented is working.
 Instructions to run the code are below.